gsa-oes/office-of-evaluation-sciences/_collaborations/2115b-simulated-analysis-of-equity-in-federal-broadband-programs.md

 The Analysis Plan below indicates the date locked, and you can verify our upload date <a class="usa-link usa-link--external" href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2115B-analysis-plan.pdf">on GitHub</a>.

-This Analysis Plan was written after receiving outcome data and is therefore not blind to outcomes.
-It is intended to document and justify the analytic choices.
-This simulation study is intended to demonstrate methodological tradeoffs and does not attempt to confirm a specific set of empirical hypotheses about any real, existing broadband program.

 <p><a class="usa-button" href="https://oes.gsa.gov/assets/analysis/2115B-analysis-plan.pdf">View Analysis Plan</a></p>

 Check back for results!